dialog-semiconductor/BLE_SDK6_examples/connectivity/hibernation_and_stateaware_hibernation/Readme.md

 - With respect to the state-aware hibernation, after the device enters the hibernation mode as explained above, external event via GPIO P0_5 (P2_5 on the motherboard) wakes up the device and DA14531 continues exection of application code from where it left before entering hibernation.

 Note:
-- On wake-up from the hibernation mode the memory address 0x00 can be remapped either to OTP or ROM when using Flash memory or SysRAM depending on how the device is configured and programmed to handle hibernation wake-up mechanism.
+- On wake-up from the hibernation mode, the memory address 0x00 can be remapped either to OTP or ROM when using Flash memory or SysRAM depending on how the device is configured and programmed to handle hibernation wake-up mechanism.

 The expected result of the example can be verified by:
 - Connecting the motherboard to the desktop/laptop and observing the power profile in SmartSnippets Studio.